django-cms/django-cms-mgmt/community tasks/list of all community tasks.md

 3. Get onboarded and start with the task

 4. Become a Community Hero

+## Our Community Heros

+These are the amazing [people](https://github.com/django-cms/django-cms-mgmt/blob/master/community%20heros/list%20of%20community%20heros.md) who contribute to the django CMS project

 ## Contribute to django CMS and win rewards!